JCQ logo

 Student working on computer.
 Read&Write feature mockups floating in the background demonstrating text-to-speech, dictation and screen masking features.

-on digital exam access arrangements
+Confidently managing digital access arrangements in exams

 Are you ready to find out more about how our tools can help in exams?